 A: Yes, manufactured home insurance is often more expense than standard homeowners coverage.
 This is because manufactured homes are generally more prone to damage.

 A: QuoteWizard can connect you with multiple home insurance quotes from national and local insurers in minutes.

 Check with your insurer about other discounts you can receive.
 Some companies may give you a discount for bundling policies or for adding safety features in your home.

 Another way to save is by increasing the deductible on your policy.
-Keep in mind though, that if something does happen to your home, you'll have to pay the higher deductible before your coverage kicks in.
+But if something does happen to your home, you'll have to pay the higher deductible before your coverage kicks in.

 A: You aren't required by law to insure your mobile home.
-But it's usually required if you have a mortgage.
-People who have their manufactured home in a park may also be required to have it depending on the park's rules.
+But it's often required if you have a mortgage.
+People with manufactured homes in a park or resort may be required to have it depending on the park's rules.

 QuoteWizard.com LLC has made every effort to ensure that the information on this site is correct, but we cannot guarantee that it is free of inaccuracies, errors, or omissions.
 All content and services provided on or through this site are provided "as is" and "as available" for use.
 QuoteWizard.com LLC makes no representations or warranties of any kind, express or implied, as to the operation of this site or to the information, content, materials, or products included on this site.
 You expressly agree that your use of this site is at your sole risk.